 “Bankruptcy is one area in which we can provide real benefit for people by helping them to address their financial problems.
 We work in personal bankruptcy, Chapter 7 and Chapter 13.
 We also handle Chapter 11 and Chapter 12.
 Chapter 12 is for farmers.”

 Filing for Chapter 7 bankruptcy allows our clients to discharge, or clear, some or all of their debts.
 In contrast, Chapter 13 filings give clients a chance to reduce and reorganize debt, making payments more manageable.
 Our bankruptcy attorneys also handle Chapter 11, which is reserved for corporations or partnerships.
 Finally, we can help with Chapter 12.
 Chapter 12 is for those who qualify as family farmers or family fishermen.

 The decision to file bankruptcy may, or may not, be the best decision for your financial situation.
 This is why the attorneys at Hall & Navarro are here to help you through the process.
 If you are thinking of filing bankruptcy, the first step is to fill out our free online Bankruptcy Case Evaluation Form.
-Once we have received and reviewed the form, a representative from one of our offices in Statesboro or Springfield will contact you to schedule your Free Bankruptcy Consultation.
+Once we have received and reviewed the form, a representative from one of our offices in Statesboro, Springfield, or Swainsboro will contact you to schedule your Free Bankruptcy Consultation.